-In the opera house, Brönnimann recently returned to the Teatro Colón, Argentina, for a production of Zimmermann’s Die Soldaten which received great critical acclaim and at Norwegian Opera he conducted the world premiere of Rolf Wallin’s Elysium.
-Other recent highlights of Brönnimann’s opera work include La Fura dels Baus’s Ligeti Le Grand Macabre at English National Opera and the Teatro Colón, Argentina, John Adams Death of Klinghoffer (Tom Morris) at ENO, Saariaho L’amour de loin at Norwegian Opera and the Bergen International Festival and Romitelli Index of Metals with Barbara Hannigan at the Theater an der Wien.
-At Argentina’s Teatro Colón he has also conducted Schoenberg Erwartung, Szymanowski Hagith, and Lachenmann The Little Match Girl with the composer as narrator.
+In the opera house, Brönnimann has conducted Ligeti Le Grand Macabre at English National Opera, Komische Oper Berlin and Teatro Colón (Buenos Aires) in both the La Fura dels Baus and Barrie Kosky productions, John Adams Death of Klinghoffer at English National Opera, Kaija Saariaho L’amour de loin at the Bergen Festival and Norwegian Opera, and Romitelli Index of Metals with Barbara Hannigan at the Theater an der Wien.
+At Argentina’s Teatro Colón he has also conducted Schoenberg Erwartung, Szymanowski Hagith, and Helmut Lachenmann The Little Match Girl with the composer as narrator and Zimmermann Die Soldaten.

 Born in Switzerland, Brönnimann trained at the City of Basel Music Academy and at the Royal Northern College of Music in Manchester where he was subsequently appointed Visiting Tutor in Conducting, and he now lives in Madrid.